Baka language

 Baka (also called Be-bayaga, Be-bayaka, and Bibaya de L’est) is a dialect cluster of Ubangian languages spoken by the Baka Pygmies of Cameroon and Gabon.
 Ethnically, the people are closely related to the Aka, collectively known as the Mbenga (Bambenga).
-However, the languages are not closely elated within the Atlantic-Congo family, apart from some vocabulary dealing with the forest economy, which suggests the Aka may have shifted to Bantu, with an estimated 15,000 people having done so.
+However, the languages are not closely related within the Atlantic-Congo family, apart from some vocabulary dealing with the forest economy, which suggests the Aka may have shifted to Bantu, with an estimated 15,000 people having done so.

 Geographic distribution

 Baka is spoken in much of the southeastern forest zone of Cameroon, in: